 You can ask each student to create a trading card for a single woman and print it at trading card size.
 Wixie will even print multiple copies onto the same piece of paper so students can cut apart their own card and trade with friends for a more active learning experience.

 Publish an ABC book to celebrate achievements of women

 The best way to learn something is to teach it to others.
 Ask your students to create an ABC eBook to teach younger learners about important people, places and events in women’s history.

 Depending on the age of your students and how much time you have, ask each student to contribute a single page, or assign the entire project to a small group.
-You can assign the ABC Book template to individual students or use the Project Manager to assign your student Team for the ability to collaborate in real-time.
+You can assign the ABC Book template to individual students or use Wixie's Team feature to set up collaborative projects.

 To assess their learning, have students share their page or completed book with the rest of your class, sharing the information they included and why they chose these elements as most important.

 Print the book, or books, and have students read select pages to a younger reading buddy or to students in another class.
 Share printed books with a local library, community organization, or even local museum.
-You can also share digital versions of the project as PDFs, eBooks, or slide shows you embed on your web site.
+You can also share digital versions of the project as PDFs, eBooks, or slide shows you can share online.

 Nominate a woman for the next Google Doodle

 After researching important women in history, have students create a persuasive presentation to nominate a woman they have researched to be the focus of a future Google Doodle.
 You might organize their presentation using the criteria for inductee's from The National Women’s Hall of Fame:

 - Contribution to development of the United States,